Iwakura Tomomi: Death and Legacy

-Iwakura was unable to witness Ito Hirobumi's return to Japan or the enactment of the Constitution of the Empire of Japan.
+Iwakura was unable to witness Itō Hirobumi's return to Japan or the enactment of the Constitution of the Empire of Japan.

-On June 12, 1883, Iwakura experienced sudden chest pain and could no longer eat.
+On 12 June 1883, Iwakura experienced sudden chest pain and could no longer eat.
 Advanced esophageal cancer had narrowed his airway to the point that food could not pass through.
 The Meiji Emperor sent his personal physician, Erwin Bälz, to examine Iwakura.
 The doctor remained by Iwakura's side, recording the progress of his cancer.

 Together, Balz and Iwakura boarded a ship from Kyoto to Tokyo.
 During the journey, Iwakura, understanding the hopelessness of his situation, requested that the doctor keep him alive long enough for Ito Hirobumi to return from Berlin with a new constitution for Japan.
 Iwakura wished to communicate his will to Ito in person.
 Unfortunately, he soon became completely unable to eat and was consequently wasting away.

 The emperor personally visited his cousin and old friend on July 19, and was moved to tears at his condition.

 Iwakura died the following day at the age of 57.
 Unable to wait any longer for Ito's return, Iwakura asked for statesman Inoue Kowashi, to whom he confided instead.
 Bälz and Inoue were with Iwakura until the end of his life.
 He was given a state funeral, the first ever given by the imperial government, and was buried in Asamadai, Minami-Shinagawa.

 A poem by Iwakura was included in the 1942 Aikoku Hyakunin Isshu.